 Implants usually last a long time.
 When patients are missing all of their teeth, long-term studies (more than 30 years) show an 80 to 90 percent success rate.
 For patients missing one or several teeth, recent studies show a success rate of greater than 95 percent, which compares favorably with other areas in the body that receive implant replacement (such as hips or knees).

-When Are The Replacement Teeth Attached To The Implant?
+When are the Replacement Teeth Attached to the Dental Implant?

 The replacement teeth are usually attached to the implant when adequate healing has occurred and your jawbone is firmly fused to the implant.
 Depending on a variety of factors, it may be possible to begin this phase of your treatment immediately or shortly after implant placement.
 We will review the most appropriate treatment sequence and timing for your particular situation.